-Admission to the Bachelor of Technical and Applied Studies (BTAS) program is open to all students who hold an associate degree or have 60 semester hours from an accredited institution.
-The associate degree comprises the first two years of the Bachelor of Applied Administration.
+Admission to the Bachelor in Applied Administration program is open to all students who hold an associate degree or have 60 semester hours from an accredited institution.
+The associate degree comprises the first two years of the program.
 The curriculum allows students to make up general education requirements not included in their associate degree, while completing the core requirements of the program.

-You have either finished, or are currently finishing, your associate’s degree from an regionally accredited* institution.
+You have either finished or are currently finishing, your associate degree or 60 semester hours from a regionally accredited* institution.
 Proof of degree completion will be required.
 Or, students can begin classes after degree completion.

 Complete the online application and submit a $50 application fee.